-Contracts are a means by which students can meet individual needs not otherwise addressed within the regular curriculum.
+Contracts (also called "individual study") are a means by which students can meet individual needs not otherwise addressed within the regular curriculum.
 There are two graduate contract options: graduate individual learning contracts and graduate internship contracts.
 Some students are required to perform a credit generating internship before they can graduate, while others may choose to perform an internship contract or an individual learning contract to pursue experience and/or knowledge not available through the normal course work.

 The maximum credit amount that may be awarded for a MPA graduate contract is 4 credit hours per quarter (except for a Thesis or Capstone contract).